 -fvectorizeoption to enable auto-vectorization.

 -O0auto-vectorization is never performed, even if you specify

 Use intrinsics directly in your C code.

 Intrinsics are C or C++ pseudo-function calls that the compiler replaces with the appropriate SIMD instructions.
-This lets you use the data types and operations available in the SIMD implementation, while allowing the compiler to handle instruction scheduling and register allocation.
-These intrinsics are defined in the language extensions document.
+Intrinsics let you use the data types and operations available in the SIMD implementation, while allowing the compiler to handle instruction scheduling and register allocation.
+The available intrinsics are defined in the language extensions document.

 Write SIMD assembly code.

-Although it is technically possible to optimize SIMD assembly by hand, this can be very difficult because the pipeline and memory access timings have complex inter-dependencies.
-Instead of hand-written assembly, Arm strongly recommends the use of intrinsics.
+Although it is technically possible to optimize SIMD assembly by hand, it can be very difficult because the pipeline and memory access timings have complex inter-dependencies.
+Instead of hand-writing assembly, Arm recommends the use of intrinsics.